informjennifer/WashU-datarescue/resources-and-tools/updates.md

 ---
-description: what has happened since our January 2025 Seattle Data Rescues?
+description: what has happened since January 2025?
 ---

 # Updates